AstunTechnology/ramblers-cymru-paths-to-wellbeing/website/src/en/index.md

 We are giving the selected communities the tools and training needed to identify, design, and improve new and existing walking routes.

-Together with 22 local authorities, Wildlife Trust Wales and Coed Cadw, the Woodland Trust in Wales we will also be enhancing the local environment for nature to thrive.
+Together with 22 local authorities, Wildlife Trust Wales and Coed Cadw, the Woodland Trust in Wales, we will also be enhancing the local environment for nature to thrive.
 With activities such as tree planting, wildflower sowing and wildlife activity days, there are plenty of activities for those of all ages and backgrounds.

 </div>
 </div>